sypsyp97/AutoCitation/README.md

 > AI-powered academic citation generator

-AutoCitation automatically analyzes your text content and generates relevant academic citations from [arXiv](https://arxiv.org/) and [CrossRef](https://www.crossref.org/) databases using Google `gemini-1.5-flash` and `glm-4-flash` from ZhipuAI.
+AutoCitation automatically analyzes your text content and generates relevant academic citations from [arXiv](https://arxiv.org/) and [CrossRef](https://www.crossref.org/) databases using Google `gemini-1.5-flash`.
 It then integrates the citations into your text using LaTeX `\cite{}` citation commands and return the cooresponding BibTeX entries.

 ## 🎉 Demo